Design essentials:

 - Focus on first impressions – Your artwork should communicate your show’s essence within seconds of someone seeing it.

-- Maintain brand consistency – Keep your design elements and imagery cohesive across all platforms to build trust and recognition.
+- Maintain brand consistency – Keep your design elements and imagery cohesive across all platforms.
+Your artwork should speak the same visual language as your podcast description and complement your theme song to build a unified show identity.

 - Prioritize clarity over complexity – Ensure your podcast title, theme, and tone are immediately clear to potential listeners.

-- Keep it professional – Whether launching new or refreshing existing artwork, ensure your design maintains a polished, professional appearance that connects with your target audience.
+- Keep it professional – Whether launching new or refreshing existing artwork, ensure your design is polished and platform-ready before you submit your show through your RSS feed to directories.
+First impressions in directory listings last.

 Need help implementing these strategies?
 The Podcast Consultant specializes in helping businesses leverage their podcasts for maximum impact.
 Book a free discovery call to learn how we can help you create an effective event promotion strategy and keep the momentum going long after your event ends.